 Due to its Renaissance heritage, medieval architecture, and Tuscan flair, Florence is a destination completely unlike anywhere else in the world.
 Its wide range of things to do is also suitable for any kind of traveler!

-We hope that this guide will help you to understand this wonderful city a little better and allow you to plan the ultimate trip!
+I hope that this guide will help you to understand this wonderful city a little better and allow you to plan the ultimate trip!
+If you’re super pushed for time but dead set on visiting Florence, then why not consider it as a day trip from Rome.